neel/udho/docs/index.md

 }
 ```

+The philosophy is simple. `udho::router` comprises of mapping between url patterns (as regex) and the corresponding callables (function pointers, function objects).
+Multiple such mappings are combined at compile time using pipe (`|`) operator.
+The url mappings are passed to the server along with the listening port and document root.
+The request methods (GET, POST, HEAD, PUT, etc..) and the response content type are attached with the callable on compile time.
+Whenever an HTTP request appears to the server its path is matched against the url patterns and the matching callable is called.
+The values captured from the url patterns are converted (using `boost::lexical_cast`) and passed as arguments to the callables.

+The server can be logging or quiet.
+The example above uses an ostreamed logger that logs on `std::cout`.
+A server can be `stateless` or `stateful` depending on the choice of `session`.
+If the server uses HTTP session then it has to be stateful, and the states comprising the session has to be declared at the compile time.
+The above example uses a stateless server (no HTTP session cookie).
+Callables in a stateful server can be stateless.

 # Dependencies:
-boost depend on boost-beast library.
+udho depend on boost.
 As boost-beast is only available on boost >= 1.66, udho requires a boost version at least 1.66. udho may optionally use ICU library for unicode regex functionality.
 In that case ICU library may be required.

 * boost > 1.66
 * icu [optional]